cockroachdb/docs/src/current/v24.1/physical-cluster-replication-overview.md

 ### Start clusters

 To initiate physical cluster replication on clusters, you must [start]({% link {{ page.version.version }}/cockroach-start.md %}) the primary and standby CockroachDB clusters with the `--config-profile` flag.
-This enables cluster virtualization {% comment %}link to CV docs{% endcomment %} and sets up each cluster ready for replication.
+This enables [cluster virtualization]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}) and sets up each cluster ready for replication.

 The active primary cluster that serves application traffic: